 Final EA and Decision:

-Use of newly permitted augmentation sites for processing mine tailings or placing rock in the river could begin as early as winter 2022/2023.
+Use of newly permitted augmentation sites for processing mine tailings or placing sediment and wood in the river could begin as early as winter 2023/2024.